-- right to peaceful enjoyment of other residents and persons residing in the immediate vicinity of the Premises. - (I) Alcohol abuse by Family Members.
+- (I) Alcohol abuse by Family Members.
 The members of the Family must not abuse alcohol in a way that threatens the health, safety or right to peaceful enjoyment of other Participants and persons residing in the immediate vicinity of the Premises. - (m) Other housing assistance.
 An assisted Family, or any member of the Family, may not receive Section 8 tenant-based assistance while receiving another housing subsidy, for the same Unit or for a different Unit, under any duplicative (as determined by HUD or in accordance with HUD requirements) federal, State or local housing assistance program.